cynthiachennn/rl_vin/README.md

 POMDP format.

 # To Do:
-- are there any ways to make this faster still ?
+- use dataparallel to increase speed
+- calculate trajectories in sequence instead of seperately
 - clean up code a bit:
     - add way to pass arguments